-I have been teaching students for 20 years in a variety of settings and pursuits including mountaineering, rock climbing, backpacking/trekking, sea kayaking, road and mountain biking, telemark and alpine skiing, canoeing, caving, rafting, challenge courses, extended backcountry expeditions, international adventure travel, and a variety of courses in the classroom.
-I have implemented over 28 multi~week backcountry expeditions and instructed well over 1,000 field days in outdoor education.
-Some of the expedition locations I have been fortunate enough to course direct include North Carolina, the Everglades in Florida, the Tetons and Wind River Mountains in Wyoming, the North Cascades in Washington, Alaska, the Canadian Rockies, New Zealand, and Fiji.
+I have been teaching students for 25 years in a variety of settings and pursuits including mountaineering, rock climbing, backpacking/trekking, sea kayaking, road and mountain biking, telemark and alpine skiing, backcountry skiing, canoeing, caving, rafting, challenge courses, extended backcountry expeditions, international adventure travel, and a variety of courses in the classroom.
+I have implemented over 30 multi~week backcountry expeditions and instructed over 1,500 field days in outdoor education.
+Some of the expedition locations I have been fortunate enough to course direct include extensive locations throughout western North Carolina, the Everglades in Florida, the Tetons and Wind River Mountains in Wyoming, the North Cascades in Washington, Alaska, the Canadian Rockies, New Zealand, Italy and Fiji.

 Completing a NOLS Instructors Course in 1991 provided me with an outstanding foundation to my work in the field of outdoor adventure education.
 Working in the non~profit sector in the early 1990s as an Associate Director of Eagles Nest Foundation and Director for the Hante Mountain School, also affiliated with Eagles Nest, has contributed to my professional development in significant ways that continues to complement my work in academia.

 I continue to seek new challenges in an effort to remain current and focused in my work.
-Most recently (June 2006 ~ June 2007) ~ through an initiative I was fortunate enough to have helped develop ~ I was invited to spend one year on the South Island of New Zealand on a faculty exchange at Christchurch Polytechnic Institute of Technology.
+Most recently (June 2006 ~ June 2007) ~ through an initiative I was fortunate enough to have helped develop ~ I was invited to spend one year on the South Island of New Zealand on a faculty exchange at Christchurch Polytechnic Institute of Technology, now Ara Institute of Canterbury.
 Teaching in the School of Travel, Tourism, and Recreation at CPIT, which offers one of the largest and most respected Outdoor Adventure Education degree programs in New Zealand, challenged and inspired me in innumerable ways, and influences the work I do today at ASU.

-I have been with ASU Outdoor Programs since 1996 in a variety of different roles, currently serving as Associate Director.
+I have been working with ASU Outdoor Programs full time since 1996 in a variety of different roles, currently serving as Associate Director.